 And also, you can download the PDF file of this article at the end of it.

-TIG and MIG welding
+What is TIG and MIG welding?

-In this article, we are discussing TIG and MIG welding.
-The main difference between the TIG and MIG welding is that MIG uses continues feeding wire.
-And TIG uses welding rods that slowly feed them into the welding place.
+The difference between TIG and MIG welding is that MIG uses continuous feeding wire, and TIG uses welding rods that slowly feed them into the welding place.

-Let’s discuss both tig and mig welding one by one.
+Let’s discuss both TIG and MIG welding one by one.

-Tungsten Inert Gas Arc Welding (TIG):
+Tungsten Inert Gas Arc Welding (TIG)

-- The weld pool is shielded by an inert gas (Helium, Argon, Nitrogen) protecting the molten metal from atmospheric contamination.
+- The weld pool is shielded by an inert gas (Helium, Argon, Nitrogen), protecting the molten metal from atmospheric contamination.

 - The heat generated by the arc melts the workpiece edges and joins them.

-- In tig welding, you can control the amount of heat by pressing a foot pedal or thumb wheel on the torch.
+- In tig welding, you can control the amount of heat by pressing a foot pedal or thumbwheel on the torch.